 - Distributing property to the decedent’s family, including their surviving spouse and dependents, and any other beneficiaries named in the decedent’s will or as required by law

 Being an executor requires focus, organizational skills, and dedication because there are administrative responsibilities, legal filings, and deadlines that need to be met to probate the estate properly.
 Although a family member can be chosen as an executor, one of the things to consider is that the months following the death of a loved one can be a very emotional one.
 After all, it is never easy to go through the grieving process, but then to add the responsibilities of probating an estate may add too much stress to that family member.

 The person chosen should also understand what your wishes are for your estate and this will make it easier for them to carry out your wishes.
 There is also something else to keep in mind when choosing your executor.
 No matter how concise your will might be, there may still be family members who will dispute what your final wishes were.
 The executor is the person who is responsible for mediating these disputes and hopefully avoid costly and long-drawn-out probate if the disputes spill into the courtroom and contesting the will.

-If you need to start planning your estate, then your first step would be contacting an attorney like a probate lawyer from a law firm like Kamper & Estrada, PLLC.
+If you need to start planning your estate, then your first step would be contacting an attorney like a probate lawyer.
 It isn’t easy planning your estate, and that’s why a probate lawyer could be very useful in getting everything in order.